ualib/agda-algebras/appendix_lsl.rst

 Preorders and equivalences
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-In :numref:`equivalence-relation` we learned that an *equivalence relation* is a symmetric preorder, or, equivalently, a reflexive, symmetric, and transitive binary relation.
+In :numref:`equivalence-relations` we learned that an *equivalence relation* is a symmetric preorder, or, equivalently, a reflexive, symmetric, and transitive binary relation.
 We will define such a relation in Lean shortly, but first let's define preorder.

 Recall, a *preorder* is a reflexive and transitive binary relation.